KatieHill-Fr-Gr/DayTripper/README.md

 #### 4) Image Upload

-To allow users to upload a profile picture and add images to their itineraries, I integrated the following third-party packages:
+To allow users to upload a profile picture and add images to their itineraries, I initially integrated the following third-party packages:

 - **Cloudinary** for image storage and delivery
 - **Multer** middleware to handle file uploads